stalniy/casl/docs-src/src/content/pages/cookbook/roles-with-persisted-permissions/en.md

 `typeof actions[number]` converts readonly array into union of its values, this allows to reuse actions and subjects defined in value scope inside type scope.
 We also export `createAbility` function to make it easier to create `Ability` instance with bound generic parameters.

-Now we can move to services creation
+In order to work with our database on higher level, we need to create services.

 ### Services

-We need to create 2 additional services: one to fetch `users` and another to manage `articles`.
+We need to create 2 services: one to fetch `users` and another to manage `articles`.

-Let's start from a service that will allow us to fetch a single user by some conditions from the database.
+Let's start from a function that will allow us to fetch a single user by some conditions from the database.
 This function also will prepare user's permissions, so we can directly pass them in `createAbility` function:

 ```ts @{data-filename="services/users.ts"}
 import db from '../db';